RDAProvIG/WGplanning/CaseContent/Charter.md

 ### Medium-term (M12)

 1. A provenance use case recording system[^db].
-2. An initial collection of provenance use cases, elicited from other interest groups and working groups.
+2. An initial collection of provenance use cases, elicited from other interest groups and working groups[^uc].
-3. First documented provenance design patterns generalised from use cases.
+3. First documented provenance design patterns generalised from use cases[^dp].

 ### Long-term (M18)